DavidRambo/dnr-hugo/content/post/covid-dashboards.md

 There are other dashboards.
 Johns Hopkins has a more intense {{< link uri="https://www.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6">}}website{{< /link >}}.
 A darker color palette than Schiffman's, particularly its red numbers for confirmed cases (whereas Schifmann uses green and reserves red for deaths), as well as a map and a graph charting cases taking off exponentially all contribute to a heavier, almost command-center-in-a-bunker feel.
 (It also reloads more slowly than Schiffman's ncov2019.live.)

-What they both have in common is a dominating the present tense.
+What they both have in common is a dominating present tense.
 To be sure, the Johns Hopkins dashboard features a graph that charts the number of infections in mainland China, "Other Locations," and total recovered.
 And its map can be toggled between "Cumulative Confirmed Cases" and "Active Cases."
 But the main elements: "Total Confirmed," "Total Deaths," and "Total Recovered" are up-to-date.
 There is no slider to set it to a previous state.

 If I have left a Covid-19 dashboard open in my browser for a while, then I get a glimpse of the recent past and an always jarring jump in the numbers.
 Instead of having detailed snapshots on screen, I have a vague memory of the total confirmed being at 161 thousand and of the U.S. at seven thousand and, before that, three thousand.
 I remember Italy standing out at 24 thousand, while now it says "41,035."